yulapshun/2064pension/plugins/facebook-button-plugin/readme.txt

 Redirect to profile page bug is fixed.

 = V2.04 =
-BWS Plugins sections was fixed and right now it is consisted of 3 parts: activated, installed and recommended plugins.
+BWS Panel sections was fixed and right now it is consisted of 3 parts: activated, installed and recommended plugins.
 The bug of positioning in admin menu is fixed.
 Facebook button plugin functionality was changed in connection with the change of Facebook API.

 = V2.03 =
-BWS Plugins sections was fixed and right now it is consisted of 2 parts: installed and recommended plugins.
+BWS Panel sections was fixed and right now it is consisted of 2 parts: installed and recommended plugins.
 Icons displaying is fixed.

 = V2.02 =
 The bug of adjustment the link to the page is fixed in this version.
 Please upgrade the plugin immediately.
 Thank you